Skip to main content

 • Who: 2–4 trusted designers and design leads across brand and product design.

-• Goal: Create and validate your organization’s design system.
+• Goal: Create and validate your organization’s design system, including product and slide deck templates everyone can use as a starting point.

 • Checkpoint: Review generated output for brand consistency before proceeding.